malcolmPark/cse15l-lab-reports/Week3LabReport.md

 4. The bug.
 - Before: ![Screen Shot 2023-02-13 at 12 21 03 PM](https://user-images.githubusercontent.com/122580137/218566832-545b7d35-6565-4a02-abe1-cccc69a63724.jpeg)
 - After: <img width="300" alt="Screen Shot 2023-01-30 at 4 56 58 PM" src="https://user-images.githubusercontent.com/122580137/215631457-53472cef-0ba5-4d5e-b5c8-e7a23f2564ea.png">
 - As it iterates through the array, only the first half of the array is successfully changed, and the second half only copies the already changed values from the first half.
-The second method makes the mistake of copying from the new array to the old array.<br><br>
+The second method makes the mistake of copying from the new array to the old array.
+The first fix addresses the issue because it makes a copy of the array firsthand and then copies the elements backwards so that the elements that are copied are not affected during the process.
+The second fix addresses the issue by just changing the empty array from being copied to the actual array we want copied.<br><br>

 ## Part 3